 Auto insurance premiums are set to rise in 2017.
-Policyholders who’ve filed no recent claims may be perplexed by the increases and wonder what’s behind the changes.
+Policyholders who’ve filed no recent claims may be perplexed by car insurance premium increases and wonder what’s behind the changes.

 Several macro trends play into the way auto insurance premiums are set.
-Here are some of the general factors that have the most impact on how rates are calculated:
+Here are some of the general factors that have the most impact on how car insurance rates are calculated:

 Of course, policyholders may experience rising premiums for individual-specific reasons as well.
 Here are some of those factors: